Openbank-Java-Bootcamp/Wonder-coders-CRM-Data-Layer/README.md

 This tool will make tracking prospective and existing customers through the sales process much easier for the companies.The App is ready to be used, just run the main file and the App will start working.
 It will first show the user a list of all the commands accepted and the user will just have to type whatever they want to do.
 The App will constantly ask the user for information and it will complete the request with the information given.
 Easy and simple!

+<b> New features! </b>
+In the upgraded version, a reporting feature is available.
+Companies will be able to receive useful information regarding their sales so that they can improve them!

 ### Image from the app:
 ![how to use](./src/images/howToUse.png)